oracle-livelabs/pts/ai-vector-search-rag/understand-app/understand-app.md

 ## Task 5: Review and understand the Vectors page

-1. Read, understand, and customize the `Vectorize` process PL/SQL Code to fully understand how this process works.
+1. Read, understand, and customize the `Background Vectorize` > `Vectorize` process PL/SQL Code to fully understand how this process works.
 There are multiple ways of creating embeddings (vectorize) your data inside the Oracle AI Database 26ai, please check the documentation links at the end of this lab for the complete set of details.
 The SQL query used to generate the embeddings (with JSON format), used to extract the necessary fields (`EMBED_ID`, `EMBED_DATA`, and `EMBED_VECTOR`) inserted into the `VECTORS` table, has three procedures executed in cascade:

     * `DBMS_VECTOR_CHAIN.utl_to_text` subprogram extracts plain text data from documents.
 The BLOB document is used as input.
     * `DBMS_VECTOR_CHAIN.utl_to_chunks` utility function splits data into smaller pieces or chunks.
 Input parameters are specified in JSON format.
     * `DBMS_VECTOR_CHAIN.utl_to_embeddings` chainable utility function converts data to vector embeddings.
 You can perform a text-to-embedding transformation by accessing either Oracle AI Database or a third-party service provider.
 In this example, Oracle AI Database is the service provider using the imported LLM model `ALLMINL12V2`.

+    > **Note:** This code version here is simplified.
+You don't need to run it on the database, it's just a sample to understand the logic.

     ````sql
     <copy>